 Add releases from Lucinda Williams, Blondie, The Cure, and many more, and we can look back at 1979 as a time of music that would give us the artists and albums influencing us for four decades.

-Listen to Music 101’s look into those albums, and their place in our musical landscape today.
+Listen to Music 101’s playlist, and their place in our musical landscape today.

 Joe Jackson | “Is She Really Going Out With Him?”

 Sugarhill Gang | “Rapper’s Delight”

 AC/DC | “Highway To Hell”